CyberCookie/siegel/core/server/README.md

 # Server

-Server could be runned in `HTTP1` / `HTTP2` mode with or without secure layer depending on a server configuration you passed.<br />
+Server could be runned in `HTTP1.1` / `HTTP2` mode with or without secure layer depending on a server config you passed.<br />
 Static server is already configured to serve brotli and gzip compressed files and always responses with index.html as a SPA application.<br />
-Only `HTTP1` is suitable for development purposes<br />
+Only `HTTP1.1` is suitable for development purposes<br />

 <br/><br/>